 50% of the companies surveyed said they were managing travel and entertainment (T&E) expense reporting manually, meaning they were using spreadsheets, pen and paper, or home-grown systems to maintain their day-to-day expense reports.

 On the other hand, 35% of respondents said they were using web-based expense management tools while 15% of those surveyed revealed they were using an ERP software for their expense management process.
+Managing travel expenses and reports has never been easier with Bento’s travel reimbursement software.

 Expenses Management Challenges